hmoog/xmlhttprequest-ts/README.md

 ## Usage ##

-Here's how to include the module in your project and use as the browser-based XHR object.
+Here's how to include the module in your project using the typescript method:

-    var XMLHttpRequest = require("xmlhttprequest-ts").XMLHttpRequest;
+    import { XMLHttpRequest } from 'xmlhttprequest-ts';

     var xhr = new XMLHttpRequest();

+Here's how to include the module in your project using the normal node.js method:

+    const { XMLHttpRequest } = require("xmlhttprequest-ts");

+    var xhr = new XMLHttpRequest();

-Note: use the lowercase string "xmlhttprequest" in your require().
+Note: use the lowercase string "xmlhttprequest-ts" in your require().
 On case-sensitive systems (eg Linux) using uppercase letters won't work.

 ## Versions ##